NearDeFi/shade-agent-cli/README.md

 # Shade Agent CLI

+> [!WARNING]
+> The Shade Agent Framework is experimental and contains known critical vulnerabilities.
+>
+> It must not be used in production or on mainnet and is intended solely for testing and non-critical use on testnet.
+>
+> No representations or warranties are made regarding security, correctness, or fitness for any purpose.
+Use of this software is entirely at your own risk.
+>
+> A production-ready version of the framework is currently in development.

 This CLI tool will let you deploy the Shade Agent API docker image **both** locally and remotely on Phala Cloud.

 ## Installation